-Sometimes I fly over places and find roads like this that go on, seemingly forever, into the mountains or over the horizon.
-It always makes me wonder, who uses this road?
+Sometimes when flying over places and find roads like this that go on, seemingly forever, into the mountains or over the horizon.
+It always makes you wonder, who uses this road?
 What do they do out here?
 This is a small pass that comes down from Mount Potosi in the Spring Mountain Range of Southeastern Nevada.
 More than likely this dirt road leads to one of the numerous precious metal mines that dot the mountains in this area.

 In the middle of this image, you can see through the pass to clear blue skies on the other side.
 Sometimes pilots will engage in what is called “scud running”, which is when you have a could layer in the mountains and you are either trying to get in or out of a valley and there are small gaps alongside the mountains edge where pilots will try to quickly fly through before they close.